-UTM parameters are tags you can add to URLs that feature marketing or special offers, like landing pages.
+UTM parameters are tags you can add to the end of a URL that feature marketing or special offers, like landing pages.

-Through analytics tools, these tags work like digital breadcrumbs.
+Through analytics tools, UTM tags work like digital breadcrumbs.
 They can show you what led a person to a certain URL – such as campaign medium and campaign source – what else they interacted with on your site, and more.

 Let’s dig more into how UTMs can benefit your marketing efforts, with expert insights from HawkSEM’s own analytics manager Peter Damicone.

 Types of UTM parameters

-UTM stands for urchin tracking module.
-There are five UTM parameter types (also called UTM tracking codes).
-Each one offers different insight into your visitors.
+The acronym UTM stands for urchin tracking module.
+There are five main UTM parameter types (also called UTM tracking codes).
+Each one offers different insights into your visitors.

 - Source – shows which site a visitor came from

-- Campaign – shows the URL’s associated campaign
+- Campaign – shows the URL’s associated ad campaign name

 - Content – shows exactly what ad or promotion element was clicked (often used for optimization)